kougianos/debezium-cassandra-example/README.md

     style K fill:#d8f3dc,stroke:#2d6a4f
     style Z fill:#d8f3dc,stroke:#2d6a4f
     style SB fill:#ffadad,stroke:#9d0208

 ```

 As shown in the diagram:
 1. The Spring Boot service writes data to the Cassandra cluster
-2. Data is replicated across all three Cassandra nodes
-3. Each Cassandra node has its own Debezium connector that captures CDC events
+2. Each Cassandra node has its own Debezium connector that captures CDC events
-4. All three Debezium connectors publish events to Kafka
+3. All three Debezium connectors publish events to Kafka
-5. This results in three events in Kafka for each database operation
+4. This results in three events in Kafka for each database operation

 ## Components